Pinpoint pupils occur when the pupils shrink to a small size. This can be the result of various conditions and medications.

 The pupils react naturally to changing light levels, controlling how much light gets into the eyes.
-What does it mean if the pupils look abnormally small and do not change as expected?

 In this article, we look at the definition and causes of pinpoint pupils, as well as possible treatment options.

 In normal conditions, the pupils change size to let in the right amount of light.
 In the dark, they open wider or dilate to let in more light; in bright light, they get smaller or constrict to prevent too much light from getting in.